Ensembling methods for countrywide short term forecasting of gas demand: Feature extraction

-We selected as inputs also forecasted temperatures at times $t$, $t-1$, $t-7$ and $\mathrm{sim}(t)$, while we neglected $\mathrm{sim}(t-1)$, as hints about the value at time $t$ are not needed.
-In view of what shown in \cref{exploratory_analisys}, for IGD, also HDD at the same times were introduced, while, for TGD, HCDD took the place of HDD.
+We selected as features also forecasted temperatures $T_t$, $T_{t-1}$, $T_{t-7}$ and $T_{\mathrm{sim}(t)}$.
+In view of what shown in \cref{exploratory_analisys}, for IGD, also HDD values at the same times were introduced, while, for TGD, HCDD replaced HDD.